?

 Travel Consults

-Another service offered to you at your GP surgery (primary care practice) is advice and immunisation before you go to another country.
+Another service offered to you at your primary care medical practice is advice and immunisation before you go to another country.
 While you are likely to have the immunisations needed to live in New Zealand, there may be other injections you need to protect yourself before going for example to Africa or South America.
 In some places you will need protection from rabies or malaria.
 Yellow fever vaccinations are only available at approved centres; please click here to view the centres in New Zealand.
-Your doctor will be able to tell you what diseases you will need to be protected from in any named country and advise you on other medical matters.
+Your healthcare provider will be able to tell you what diseases you will need to be protected from in any named country and advise you on other medical matters.
 Cambridge Medical Centre is an authorised Travel Doctor and Yellow Fever provider

 Cambridge Medical Centre is an authorised Travel Doctor and Yellow Fever provider